Jenoah/Frame-Gengine/README.md

 ---

-## 📖 About The Project
+## About The Project

-Frame Gengine is a personal project built from the ground up to explore the concepts of 3D game engine development.
-It includes a variety of modern rendering techniques and a simple editor for scene manipulation.
+Frame Gengine is a personal project built from the ground up as a passion project to learn 3D game engine development.
+It includes several rendering techniques and a simple editor for scene editing.

 The demo below showcases a procedurally generated world using the **[Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes)** algorithm.
 This process runs on a separate thread to ensure smooth performance during chunk generation.
 Of course, all using Frame Gengine!

-## 🖼️ Gallery
+## Gallery

 The previews below might be outdated compared to the latest features.